adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 - Sum of demand at this geohash over past 6 periods

 For the same reasons mentioned in 2), the same feautres are generated for each of Region-Big, Region-Medium and Region-Small.
 For example, the features for Region-Big are as follows.
-- Demand at corresponding Region-Big over period -1 (i.e. previous period)
+- Demand at corresponding Region-Big over period -1
 - Demand at corresponding Region-Big over period -2
 - .....................................
 - Demand at corresponding Region-Big over period -6